peter-leonov/type-predicate-generator/compare.md

 tl;dr; it's as type safe at it gets, generates static files with code for maximum compatibility, fast in many ways because it's AOT and tiny, and comes with a handy unit test generator to be ~100% sure the produced predicates work as expected.

 This document goes into a rather deep comparison of Generator to other runtime type checkers, giving also a broader overview of the related topics.
-It's turning into a more analytical than "hey, my X is cooler than Y" article with each interation.
+It's turning into a more analytical than "hey, my X is cooler than Y" article with each iteration.

 ## Preamble